UKPLab/CARE/content-server/README.md

 The webserver should start on http://localhost:3000.

 ## Main Frameworks
+- [Git Submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) are used to include the following frameworks:
+    - [PDFjs](https://mozilla.github.io/pdf.js) - to display the PDFs
-- [Hypothesis](https://web.hypothes.is/) is used for annotating text passages in the PDFs.
+    - [Hypothesis](https://web.hypothes.is/) - to annotating text in the PDFs
-- [Git Submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) are used for including additional frameworks

-__Note__: See also the architecture overview for further information about the frameworks!
+__Note__: See also the architecture overview for further information how the frameworks interact!